-I. Abercrombie’s Structure, Business & Supply Chain
+Abercrombie’s Structure, Business, and Supply Chain

 Abercrombie & Fitch (“Abercrombie” or the “Company”) is an international retailer specializing in men’s and women’s apparel, personal care, and accessories.
-In the UK, Abercrombie stores (which includes the Hollister brand), are operated by AFH Stores UK Limited, a subsidiary of Abercrombie & Fitch Europe SAGL and Abercrombie & Fitch International, Inc., respectively.
-Abercrombie designs merchandise and relies on third-party manufacturers to assemble goods commensurate with the Company’s quality standards.
-Our third-party manufacturers are located world-wide.
+In the UK, Abercrombie stores (which includes the Hollister brand), are operated by AFH Stores UK Limited, a subsidiary of Abercrombie & Fitch Holding SAGL.

 Policies

 Further, our Code of Business Conduct and Ethics binds all employees to the following: “We also believe in respecting and protecting human rights wherever we operate.
 Ensuring that our products are only made in safe and responsible facilities is important to us.
-We only partner with third parties who respect local laws and share our dedication to upholding human and labor rights, as well as workplace safety…We never allow the use of child or forced labor in any of our operations or facilities or by our vendors or their subcontractors.
+We only partner with third parties who respect local laws and share our dedication to upholding human and labor rights, as well as workplace safety.
+We never allow the use of child or forced labor in any of our operations or facilities or by our vendors or their subcontractors.
 We never participate in or condone human trafficking or slavery of any kind.
 We will never permit exploitation of children; physical, verbal, or emotional abuse; or involuntary servitude.”

-Finally, our Vendor Code of Conduct specifically communicates to our vendors: “A&F will not tolerate the use of convict, indentured, slave, prison, bonded, or other forced involuntary labor, including human trafficking, either directly or indirectly, by its vendors, and subcontractors, or agency-hired workers utilized by its vendors.”
+Finally, our Vendor Code of Conduct specifically communicates to our vendors: “Abercrombie will not tolerate the use of convict, indentured, slave, bonded, or other forced involuntary labor, including human trafficking, either directly or indirectly, by its vendors, or by any subcontractors utilized by its vendors.”
 Each vendor that receives Abercrombie business must acknowledge this.

 Ensure Appropriate Policies Exist and Human Rights Policies are Updated

-Suspicious Behavior and Reporting
+Suspicious Behaviors and Reporting

 As part of our initiative to identify and mitigate risk, employees who witness suspicious behavior within the business, or in our supply chains, are trained to reach out to their manager, Human Resources representative, or the Company’s Chief Ethics and Compliance Officer or Legal department.
 Employees are also encouraged to raise issues and concerns about suspected violations of the company’s Code of Business Conduct and Ethics through the use of the Company’s ethics hotline.
 This is a confidential hotline that allows associates to report their concerns anonymously, either by phone or online.
 The hotline is available to all associates in our stores and corporate offices world-wide.
+Abercrombie & Fitch does not tolerate retaliation against anyone who makes a report in good faith.

 Our partner vendors are required to follow our Vendor Code of Conduct, which requires conformity with local laws and carries certain additional standards.
 Specifically prohibited actions include: